UnitedLands/community/info/custom-items.md

 Used to brew the alcoholic drink known as "Minosas". **You cannot place these flowers.**

 ## Ammo Pouch
-This ammo pouch is occassionally dropped by Rangers during the Ainu Gold dungeon.
+This ammo pouch is occasionally  dropped by Rangers during the Ainu Gold dungeon.
 Consuming one refills 5 cartridges in your ammo bar, allowing you to fire your weapons.

 ## Tattooed Skins and Maps
-Tattooed peices of human skin used to determine the location of the Ainu Gold.
+Tattooed pieces of human skin used to determine the location of the Ainu Gold.
 Only obtainable during the Ainu Gold dungeon and not able to be brought outside of it.